2017 And Another Year Closer To Asteroid Mining - The Silo

 Pretty Posts

-It’s been a little over two years since an historic landing took place between an European Space Agency drone and a comet...(which looked a lot like an asteroid to me!)
+It’s been two and a half years since an historic landing took place between an European Space Agency drone and a comet.(which looked suspiciously a lot like an asteroid to us!)
 At that time a report from Deep Space Industries laid out their business plans up to 2020 and what they committed to sounded more like science fiction than fact.
 But it wasn’t and they’d already secured investors.
+Today’s announcement that NASA will soon begin hunting a nickel laden asteroid speaks volumes about not only the possibility of asteroid prospecting- but also to its inevitability.

 Their plan was and still is to send an entire fleet of prospector spaceships to Near-Earth asteroids in order to harvest them for precious metals and other undisclosed resources. (space rubies anyone?).
 Starting in 2015, Deep Space Industries were to begin their operation by sending three small spacecraft called FireFlies to selected asteroids near earth for sample taking and photo reconnaissance.
 One year later, bigger craft called DragonFlies were to leave on four year missions to retrieve asteroid samples and bring them back to Earth.
 An ambitious project to be sure and not surprisingly, the timeline has been pushed back.